 Surgical Correction and Proposed Solutions through Medically Assisted Procreation

 - Surgery to correct obstructive azoospermia.
 In this case, the testicles are producing sperm, but they are not found in the ejaculate because of an obstruction somewhere along the path.
 The surgical procedure identifies the obstruction and then removes it and reconnects the segments.

 - Surgical intervention can be attempted so as to cut away the obstructed area and restore continuity between both segments.

-- Intracytoplasmic Sperm Injection (ICSI): This treatment is only administered to those undergoing In Vitro Fertilization (IVF).
-It is indicated in cases of severe male infertility in conditions where abnormal sperm movement and low sperm count make it impossible for sperm to penetrate the egg.
-Using a sample of the spouse’s sperm, the embryologist injects a single sperm captured using a glass needle with a microscopic diameter into each of his partner’s eggs.
+- Intracytoplasmic Sperm Injection (ICSI): It is indicated in cases of severe infertility in conditions where abnormal sperm movement and low sperm count make it impossible for sperm to penetrate the egg.
+Using a sperm sample, the embryologist injects a single sperm captured using a glass needle with a microscopic diameter into each of the eggs.

 - Testicular Sperm Aspiration (TESE): This treatment is only administered to those undergoing In Vitro Fertilization (IVF) with ICSI.
 The procedure, performed under local anesthesia, consists of taking a sperm sample directly from the testicles using a very small needle.
 This technique is used in cases where there is a complete absence of sperm in the ejaculate or epididymis and the testicles still produce sperm.

 - In Vitro Fertilization.

 - In Vitro Fertilization through intracytoplasmic sperm injection (ICSI).